 To assist youth not only in the development of employability skills but also towards becoming an empowered and contributing citizen

 Provide job coaching for three months

-Paid weekly training allowance through out the entire program.
+Paid training allowance for phases 2,3 and 4 of the program.

 Intensive, highly effective life and employability skills